Known as right angle with downwards zigzag arrow,

 This one just looks like a vectorized version of the previous pixellated version.
 I don’t think the pixellated glyph is a downsampled version of this glyph, since the arrowhead in this glyph is larger and extends beyond the angle corner.

 These last four are examples of the character in four different fonts that provide it: GNU Unifont, STIX Two, Julia Mono, and Noto Sans Math/Noto Sans Symbols.
 Unifont’s glyph looks like an improved version of the pixellated version: the extra pixel is gone, both bends are the same size around the vertical bar, and the arrowhead is slightly larger and more distinguishable.
 STIX Two’s resembles the proposal version but with a fancier arrowhead.
-Julia Mono’s is a little weird: the bottommost bar of the zig-zag isn’t straight, and the vertical bar of the angle again has inconsistent widths (although an issue’s been opened for that).
+Julia Mono’s resembles it as well, but with more acute angles and a shorter horizontal axis.
+(I previously said that the bottommost bar of the zig-zag wasn’t straight, and that the vertical bar of the angle had inconsistent widths; the issue has since been resolved.)
 Finally, Noto Sans’ glyph doesn’t even have a zig-zag; They’ve chosen to interpret the character as a wavy arrow rather than a zig-zag arrow.
 All of these have an arrow crossing the right angle corner, which seems to be a distinguishing characteristic of the character.

 - What is ⍼ used for? on TeX SE and Math SE